RustyKnight/JABanner/README.md

 * `view` is the actual view you want to display, this is added to the `UIScrollView`
 * `desiredHeight`.
 I was aiming to have as much support from autolayout as possible, but I haven't gotten to that yet, so instead the implementation needs to provide the `desriedHeight` hint, which dictates the “expaned” height of the control.
 The API won’t call `beginRefreshing` until the user has pulled the `UIScrollView` down past this point
 * `beginRefreshing`.
 Notifies the implementation that a “refresh” has been “triggered”.
 This may occur because the code has called `beginRefresh` on the `BannerController` or because the user pulled the `UIScrollView` down beyond the `desiredHeight` of the view
 * `endRefreshing`.
-Notifies the implementation has finished the refresh process.
+Notifies the implementation that a "refresh" has finished.
 This will collapse the view.
 This is triggered by the code calling `endRefreshing` on the `BannerController`

 In additional, the `RefreshableController` also conforms to the `ExpandableController` `protocol`